pcarrasco23/safescore-dataimport/README.md

         npm install
 ```

-Run the tests for the web application
+Run the tests for the web application.
+*** Note that the Chrome browser must be installed on your machine for testing.
 ```
         npm test
 ```